Personal Information About Kumar Sangakkara

 Kumar’s best ever Test Series

-In August 2011, the England series, in this series Kumar failed to score a hundred in this Tests match but was he was still able to average 45 against a challenger or opponent that played much improved cricket.
-After this series Kumar played another series against Pakistan in UAE, in this series he managed to give his performance better and improved himself as a professional player.
+In August 2011, the England series, in this series Kumar failed to score a hundred in this Tests match but was he was still able to average 45 against a challenger or opponent that played much-improved cricket.
+After this series, Kumar played another series against Pakistan in UAE, in this series he managed to give his performance better and improved himself as a professional player.
 Kumar became only the 3 rd Sri Lankan cricketer who scores more than 500 runs in a series.
 He made the eight double hundred in this series, he followed with the scores of, 78, 30, 144 and 51.
-He became the 9 th player in the cricket history to reach 9,000 Test runs maker.
+He became the 9 players in the cricket history to reach 9,000 Test runs maker.
 After this tough scheduled of the matches between Sri Lanka and Pakistan, a full tour of South Africa scheduled that three Tests matches and 5 ODIs for Sri Lanka.
 In this match series one famous 208 run victory, which included Kumar’s brilliant second innings hundred enabled his team to set the South African team as an insurmountable run-chase.